God Save the King: Standard version in the United Kingdom

 When the monarch of the time is female, "King" is replaced with "Queen" and all masculine pronouns are replaced with their feminine equivalents.

 There is no definitive version of the lyrics.
-However, the version consisting of the three above verses has the best claim to be regarded as the "standard" British version (sometimes omitting the second verse) appearing not only in the 1745 Gentleman's Magazine, but also in publications such as The Book of English Songs: From the Sixteenth to the Nineteenth Century (1851), National Hymns: How They Are Written and How They Are Not Written (1861), Household Book of Poetry (1882), and Hymns Ancient and Modern, Revised Version (1982).
+However, the version consisting of the two above verses has the best claim to be regarded as the "standard" British version as referenced on the Royal Family website.

+The song with an additional verse appears not only in the 1745 Gentleman's Magazine, but also in publications such as The Book of English Songs: From the Sixteenth to the Nineteenth Century (1851), National Hymns: How They Are Written and How They Are Not Written (1861), Household Book of Poetry (1882), and Hymns Ancient and Modern, Revised Version (1982).

-The same version with verse two omitted appears in publications including Scouting for Boys (1908), and on the British Monarchy website.
+The same version with appears in publications including Scouting for Boys (1908), and on the Royal Family website.